Chris Lilley (comedian): Personal life

 Lilley has been a vegetarian since the age of five.

-He dated Milly Gattegno from The Faders DJs from 2014 to 2016.
+He dated Milly Gattegno, one half of the Australian DJ duo The Faders_{,} from 2014 to 2016.

 Controversies

 Lilley's series Summer Heights High gained significant controversy, criticism and media scrutiny for its portrayal of such issues as mental disabilities, homosexuality, sexual abuse, and racism.
-Even before the series aired, some community groups complained about a "rape joke" and Mr G's inappropriate "touching" of a boy with Down syndrome.
+Even before the series aired, some community groups complained about a rape joke and Mr G's inappropriate touching of a boy with Down syndrome.
 The Herald Sun reported that parents and some teachers have considered the possibility that the show is influencing children to misbehave at school.
 Students were reportedly imitating Jonah and Ja'mie, repeating lines that were bullying, racist, and homophobic.
 Education Union branch president Mary Bluett stated in response that the show was "clearly tongue-in-cheek".
-After episode three, in which a character called Annabel dies after taking ecstasy, the family of Annabel Catt, a 20-year old woman who died taking drugs at the 2007 Good Vibrations Festival in Sydney, complained that the program had been lampooning Annabel's death.
+After episode three, in which a character called Annabel dies after taking ecstasy, the family of Annabel Catt, a 20-year-old woman who died taking drugs at the 2007 Good Vibrations Festival in Sydney, complained that the program had been lampooning Annabel's death.
 ABC apologised to the family, stating that the situation was purely coincidental and assured them that the filming of the episode in question had been completed eleven days before her daughter's death.
 ABC thereafter began to display a message before each episode stating that there is no link between the series' characters and people in real life.

-On 29 July 2017, Lilley was the subject of criticism after posting a remix on his Instagram account of a music clip entitled "Squashed Nigga", starring the character S.mouse from Lilley's 2011 TV show, Angry Boys.
+On 29 July 2017, Lilley was the subject of criticism after posting a remix on his Instagram account of a music clip entitled Squashed Nigga, starring the character S.mouse from Lilley's 2011 TV show, Angry Boys.
 The music video featured an Indigenous boy lying on the ground with his arms splayed.
 On 24 July 2017, the court case based on the death of Elijah Doughty had ended in controversy and was the subject of pro-Aboriginal protests.
 Just like the real case, Lilley's music video described an Aboriginal boy being run over and killed.
 It was reported that many who criticised Lilley's inopportune timing were blocked from his Twitter account, with Lilley later deleting his social media accounts.